A glimpse into my novels

 Today was no different than any other beautiful spring day in Miami, with the exception that it was the start of spring break in the public-school system.
 Many employees took a week off during this time, those in the Federal Bureau of Investigation were no exception, leaving the Miami FBI building more than half empty.
 The halls of the fifth floor were completely vacant.
 The lack of bodies who could observe and talk were absent, making it the right time to hold a quiet meeting that would not be seen, therefore would not be remembered.

-The fifth-floor conference room in the North Beach FBI building was crowded with federal prosecutors, CIA, NSA, DEA, DOJ, AG, and FBI agents drinking coffee, laughing about the last time they partied together.
+The fifth-floor conference room in the North Beach FBI building was crowded with federal prosecutors, FBI, and CIA, unknown to group agents drinking coffee, laughing about the last time they partied together.
 The atmosphere was typical and casual until Captain Charlie entered.
 They dubbed him Captain Charlie because he was in the Charlie unit during the Gulf War, making a big name for himself saving the line at the cost of three US lives, also his name is Charles W Dunn the Third.

 No one stirred, not even a murmur was heard; excluding a few that shouted with pride.
 “The one hundred and one percent project!”
 The name took hold as the ‘one O one team.
 This group was a well-trained squad, accustomed to working with the captain, knowing from experience he would make many pep talks to get the most out of them; this one was no different, that is what they thought.
 They also knew that when, not if, they succeeded, each one in the team would make a name for themselves; a reputation that would help them rise above their colleagues who did not have the conscience to circumvent, if not completely ignore their scruples.
 They believed that it was worth the extra effort and possible unethical behavior that they are accustomed to while working with Dunn.
 The saying is ‘well done Captain Dunn’ after each mission and this would be the same.